 With The Beatles

 The Beatles, as they became, gradually grew in popularity after performing many times in and around Liverpool and Hamburg, Germany.
-After Stuart Sutcliffe was sacked as the band's bassist, McCartney reluctantly took over the role.
+After Stuart Sutcliffe left the band, McCartney reluctantly took over his role as bass guitarist.
 He later bought a left-handed 1962 Hofner bass, which became part of The Beatles' iconography during the 1960s.

 After The Beatles signed to Parlophone in 1962 and began releasing records, the songwriting partnership of Lennon-McCartney became celebrated.
 As well as penning the bulk of the band's recorded output, they also wrote for artists including Cilla Black, Billy J Kramer and Peter and Gordon.

-As the band became a worldwide phenomenon, Lennon, Harrison and Ringo Starr gradually moved away from the city.
+As they became a worldwide phenomenon The Beatles relocated from Liverpool to London, but Lennon, Harrison and Ringo Starr eventually moved away from the city.
 McCartney, however, remained in central London, enjoying the various artistic and cultural benefits of the capital.
 He lived for some years at 7 Cavendish Avenue in St John's Wood, near to EMI's Abbey Road Studios.